Groundpolis/Groundpolis/CONTRIBUTING.md

 * **develop** branch is where we work for the next release.

 ## Internationalization (i18n)
-Misskey uses the Vue.js plugin [Vue I18n](https://github.com/kazupon/vue-i18n).
+Groundpolis uses the Vue.js plugin [Vue I18n](https://github.com/kazupon/vue-i18n).
 Documentation of Vue I18n is available at http://kazupon.github.io/vue-i18n/introduction.html .

 ## Documentation